Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Active Inference and BTs for Reactive Action Planning and Execution

 Using the proposed problem formulation for the active inference models, we can abstract redundant information which is not necessary to make high-level decisions.
-For instance, in the example above we are not interested in building a probabilistic belief of the current robot position.
+For instance, in the example above, we are not interested in building a probabilistic belief of the current robot position.
 To decide if to use the action \texttt{moveTo(goal)} or not, it is sufficient to encode if the \texttt{goal} has been reached or not.
-One has also to define the vector $\bm D_i \in \mathbb{R}^{m_i}$ encoding the initial belief about the probability distribution of the states.
-When no prior information is available, each entry of $\bm D_i$ will be $1/m_i$.
-In this work, we assume the likelihood and transition matrices, so the model parameters, to be known.
-However, one could use the free-energy minimisation to learn them \cite{friston2016AILearning}.
-Finally, the prior preferences over outcomes (or states), need to be encoded in $\bm C_i\in \mathbb{R}^{m_i}$.
-Each entry contains a real value for a particular state.
-The higher the value of a preference, the more preferred the state is, and vice-versa.
-Priors are formed according to specific desires and they will be used to interface active inference and Behavior Trees.